-Verbose writing uses too many words to get a point across.
+Verbose writing uses too many words to convey a point.
 If you can eliminate words within a sentence without changing the meaning or grammatical structure, it is often best to cut them out.
-Below are some examples of ways to make your writing more concise.
+Below are some strategies for making your writing more concise.